Water Runs Dry: Certifications

+Release history

 Renditions

 In 1998, contemporary jazz guitarist Chuck Loeb covered the song for his album The Moon, the Stars and the Setting Sun.

 American cover band Boyce Avenue released an acoustic version of the song in 2010.

-Contemporary Christian artist The Katinas covered the song for their 2013 album Love Chapter.
+Contemporary Christian group The Katinas covered the song for their 2013 album Love Chapter.

-American singer Kelly Clarkson performed a stripped-down version of the song, accompanied by only a guitarist, on the June 7, 2021 episode of her daytime television talk show The Kelly Clarkson Show, during the "Kellyoke" segment.
+American singer Kelly Clarkson performed a stripped-down version of the song, accompanied by only a guitarist, on the June 7, 2021, episode of her daytime television talk show The Kelly Clarkson Show, during the "Kellyoke" segment.